bokeh/bokeh/examples/embed/arguments/README.md

     bokeh serve bokeh_server.py --allow-websocket-origin=127.0.0.1:5000

-And then in a seprate window execute:
+And then in a seperate window execute:

     python flask_server.py